Santalum album: Taxonomy

-History

-Santalum album has been known for four thousand years by its Sanskrit name chandana.
-The first extraction of its essential oil occurred in Mysore, India in 1917.
-For many years, the oils were extracted in the perfumeries at Grasse, France.
-Production is now controlled by the Indian state, and demand exceeds supply.

 Nomenclature

 The nomenclature for other "sandalwoods" and the taxonomy of the genus are derived from this species' historical and widespread use.
 Etymologically it is derived from Sanskrit chandanam, meaning "wood for burning incense", and related to candrah, meaning "shining, glowing".

 Santalum album is included in the family Santalaceae, and is commonly known as white or East Indian sandalwood.
 The name, Santalum ovatum, used by Robert Brown in Prodromus Florae Novae Hollandiae (1810) was described as a synonym of this species by Alex George in 1984.
 The epithet album refers to the "white" of the heartwood.

 The species was the first to be known as sandalwood.
 Other species in the genus Santalum, such as the Australian S. spicatum, are also referred to as true sandalwoods, to distinguish them from trees with similar-smelling wood or oil.

 Phytochemistry

 Sandalwood oil consists of about 80% α-santalol and β-santolol, predominantly the former, which are sesquiterpenes.
 Attempts to synthesise these date to 1947 by Givaudan in Switzerland.
-The resulting isobornyl cyclohexanol can be distinguished from santolol, but is muich cheaper.
+The resulting isobornyl cyclohexanol can be distinguished from santolol, but is much cheaper.
 Since then other synthetic sandalwood oils have been used in laundry detergents and textiles.
 Three of the terpene synthase genes producing components employed in host defense are present in S. album.